markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 - Second, shorter training times.
 It takes less time to train, but more importantly, less time to score if the mother uses fewer features.

-- Third we may achieve enhanced generalization by reducing over feeding if we use less features.
+- Third, we may achieved enhanced generalization by reducing overfitting if we use less features.

-Fourth and particularly important for this course is that models that are built on smaller datasets
+ and particularly important for this course is that models that are built on smaller datasets

 utilizing fewer features are easier to implement.